EvobyteDigitalBiology/readstore/docs/readme.md

 ReadStore Basic provides a shared work environment for all registered users.
 Users can collaborate on editing datasets, projects, metadata, and attachments, with shared access to all resources.
 This facilitates cross-functional projects, connecting data analysts and experimental researchers.

 The ReadStore database can be accessed programmatically using the [Command-Line Interface (CLI)](#https://github.com/EvobyteDigitalBiology/readstore-cli) or [Python](#https://github.com/EvobyteDigitalBiology/pyreadstore) & [R](#https://github.com/EvobyteDigitalBiology/r-readstore) SDKs.
-This facilitates easy integration into bioinformatics pipelines and downstream analysis worflows.
+This facilitates easy integration into bioinformatics pipelines and downstream analysis workflows.

 If you would like to have more advanced user, group, and permission management, please reach out for a demo of the ReadStore Advanced version.